symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 Editing minApproval
 ===================

 Alice and Bob are cosignatories of the 1-of-2 multisig account.
 This means that at least one of their account's signatures is required to authorize multisig transactions.
-In other words, we can say that the ``minApproval`` parameter of the multisig is currently set to ``1``.
+In other words, we can say that the ``minApproval`` parameter of the multisig is currently set to 1.

 Multisig accounts are editable at the blockchain level.
-In this case, we want to make both cosignatories required, shifting to a 2-of-2 multisig instead.
-You can achieve this by increasing ``minApproval`` parameter in one unit.
+In this case, we want to make both cosignatories required, shifting to a **2-of-2 multisig** instead.
+You can achieve this by increasing the **minApproval parameter** in one unit.

 .. figure:: ../../resources/images/examples/multisig-2-of-2.png
     :align: center